 - Science and Technology Section Oberly Award for Bibliography in the Agricultural or Natural Sciences: This biennial award is given in odd-numbered years for the best English-language bibliography in the field of agriculture or a related science.

-More information, including submission procedures, past winners, criteria and contact information, is available in the awards section of the ACRL website at http://www.ala.org/ala/mgrps/divs/acrl/awards/ or by contacting ACRL Program Officer Megan Griffin at (312) 280-2514.
+More information, including submission procedures, past winners, criteria and contact information, is available in the awards section of the ACRL website or by contacting ACRL Program Coordinator Casey Kinson at firstname.lastname@example.org or (312) 280-2511.

 ACRLis a division of the American Library Association (ALA), representing more than 12,000 academic and research librarians and interested individuals.
 ACRL is the only individual membership organization in North America that develops programs, products and services to meet the unique needs of academic and research librarians.
 Its initiatives enable the higher education community to understand the role that academic libraries play in the teaching, learning and research environments.
 ACRL is on the Web at www.acrl.org, Facebook at www.facebook.com/ala.acrl and Twitter at @ala_acrl.